hyperledger/iroha/README.md

 # Overview

-A very simple and performant blockchain.
+A simple and efficient blockchain ledger.

 ## About